noec764/erpnext/docs/dooks/customize-dooks/articles/set-language.md

 #### Save

 Save System Settings, and refresh your EPRNext account.
-On refreshing, you should language in your Dooks account changed as per your preference.
+On refreshing, you should language in your Dokie account changed as per your preference.

 <img alt="Select Language" class="screenshot" src="../assets/set-language-2.gif">

 Note: For now, we have translation available only for few languages.
-You can contribute to make translation better, and add new languages from [here](https://translate.dooks.com).
+You can contribute to make translation better, and add new languages from [here](https://translate.dokie.com).

 {next}
 <!-- markdown -->